brendanf/inferrnal/README.md

 aln2 <- cmalign(new_cm, unaln_seq, cpu = 1)
 ```

-The resulting alignment is the same as using the CM which was generated
+The resulting alignment is the same as the one created using the CM from
-by RFAM, because they are based on the same seed alignment, and used the
+RFAM, because they are based on the same seed alignment, and used the
 same (default) options for `cmbuild`.

 ``` r